 Grade Crossing Safety Project Managers

-ORDC has four grade crossing safety project managers who oversee projects across Ohio.
+ORDC has four grade crossing safety project managers and one preemption manager who oversee projects across Ohio.
 Their territories and contact information are available on the linked map.

 Preemption Training Files

 ORDC makes available training materials for railroads and communities implementing preempted traffic signals at railroad crossings.